 Pig of Plenty - Isle of Man

-By contrast to the rather nasty Mauthe Doog, some animal ghosts are supposed to bring great fortune to the observer.
-This is one such that you would do well to look out for if you are ever on the Isle of Man.
+There are a few animal ghosts that are supposed to bring great fortune to the observer and this is one such that you would do well to look out for if you are ever on the Isle of Man.
 It is called in the Manx language, Arc-Vuc-Sonney which means, 'Pig of Plenty'.
 It can sometimes be seen on fine, moon-lit nights.
 If it crosses your path then try to keep it in sight for as long as possible and it will bring you good luck.
 It is said to be fortunate even if you just catch a glimpse of it.

 Ghost Pigs - Merripit Hill, Dartmoor